There’s ample research-backed evidence that doing chores can be one of the most beneficial things kids do. Kids who do chores are more like to:

 - What to do if your kids refuse to do chores

 This book can help!
-Learn everything you need to know to begin kids chores AND how to successfully get your kids to do their chores.
+It will teach you everything you need to know about getting started on kids chores AND how to get your kids to actually do their chores.